 Skin-to-skin, or kangaroo care as it is often called, is a method that has been used for years to promote the health of premature babies in the neonatal intensive care unit.
 It helps your baby to thrive, and can also help to get your let-down reflex going.

 This is because skin-to-skin care is one of the best ways to get the oxytocin for both you and your baby.
 It will help you feel more connected with your little one, and calm and relax your baby.
 When baby is relaxed, you can be too — which will help your let-down reflex.

 9. Get In the Bath

-When I was nursing, I actually found getting in the bath to nurse helped my let-down reflex a lot.
+When I was nursing, I found getting in the bath with my baby to nurse helped my let-down reflex a lot.
 The mix of skin-to-skin, relaxing water, and heat from the bath made a great environment to get used to breastfeeding.
 Just make sure your bath water isn’t too hot, you want your baby to be comfortable, too!